rackerlabs/technical-blog/content/blog/2021/2021-07-15-handle-memory-pressure-alerts-from-memory-optimized-tables-in-sql-server/index.md

 bio: "Sachin is a Microsoft SQL Server DBA with over 12 years of total experience.
 Sachin currently works at Rackspace Technology and handles Cloud Office (Productivity: Email and apps) projects.
-Sachin performs all DBA and BI activities for the project and works closely with product managers and development teams.
+Sachin performs all DBA and BI activities for the project and works closely with product managers and development." teams.
 published: true
 authorIsRacker: true
 categories:
     - Database
-    - SQLServer
+    - SQL Server
 metaTitle: "Handle memory pressure alerts from memory-optimized tables in SQL Server"
 metaDescription: "This post discusses how to resolve one of the exceptional scenarios you might experience because of memory pressure on SQL Server&reg; 2019 (Enterprise Edition)